kirinwang1125/kirinwang1125/BRIO_TERMS_OF_USE.md

 - **Location:** Arbitration will be conducted in [Your State/City]
 - **Cost:** We will pay all arbitration fees for claims under $10,000
 - **Class Action Waiver:** You agree to resolve disputes individually; no class actions
-- **Opt-Out:** You may opt out within 30 days of first use by emailing legal@brio.app
+- **Opt-Out:** You may opt out within 30 days of first use by emailing service@boomoapp.cc

 ### 9.3 Governing Law

-These Terms are governed by the laws of **[Your State/Jurisdiction]**, without regard to conflict of law principles.
+These Terms are governed by the laws of **US**, without regard to conflict of law principles.

 ---